 What are the speech and hearing screenings?

-screenings are required tests that determine if your speech and hearing are within normal parameters for performing the duties of a teacher.
+screenings are required tests that determine if your speech and hearing are within

+test dates throughout the semester.
 The speech and hearing screenings are held

 in Davis Hall, Room 263.
 The screenings are free, but you need to present your

 What is the TB test?

 determine if the student has been exposed to TB.
 The TB test is a simple skin

 A students (most undergraduates) if done in the TB clinics.
 If you decide to

 What is the electronic portfolio?